The Rocky Horror Show: History

 As an out-of-work actor in London in the early 1970s, Richard O'Brien wrote The Rocky Horror Show to keep himself busy on winter evenings.
 Since his youth, he had developed a passion for science fiction and B horror movies; he wanted to combine elements of the unintentional humour of B horror movies, portentous dialogue of schlock-horror, Steve Reeves muscle films, and fifties rock and roll into The Rocky Horror Show.
 A major theme running throughout the musical is transvestism, which according to O'Brien was not originally meant to be as prominent as it ended up being.
 He conceived and wrote the play set against the backdrop of the glam era that had manifested itself throughout British popular culture in the early 1970s; he has stated "glam rock allowed me to be myself more", allowing his concept to come into being.

-O'Brien took a small amount of his unfinished Rocky Horror to Australian director Jim Sharman, who decided he wanted to direct it at the small experimental space Upstairs at the Royal Court Theatre in Sloane Square, Chelsea, London, which was used as a project space for new work.
+O'Brien took a small portion of his unfinished Rocky Horror to Australian director Jim Sharman, who decided he wanted to direct it at the small experimental space Upstairs at the Royal Court Theatre in Sloane Square, Chelsea, London, which was used as a project space for new work.
 Sharman had received considerable local acclaim as the director of the original Australian productions of Hair and Jesus Christ Superstar.
 He went to London to direct the first British stage production of Superstar, during which he met O'Brien, who had played King Herod for just one performance.
 Sharman brought fellow Australians Nell Campbell and long-time scenic designer partner Brian Thomson into the production.

 Star Tim Curry recalled his first encounter with the script:

 The original creative team was then rounded out by costume designer Sue Blane and musical director Richard Hartley, although Pete Moss would later take over as musical director.
 Michael White was also brought in to produce Rocky Horror.
 As the musical went into rehearsal, the working title for it became They Came from Denton High, but it was changed just before previews at the suggestion of Sharman to The Rocky Horror Show.